Pumps & Compressors

 • Pumps in the petrochemical industry

-• Processing pumps in the food industry
+• Processing pumps in the food and beverage industry

 • Pipeline compressors in the natural gas industry